Michael Caridia

 Michael Caridia (born 2 August 1941) is a British former child actor.

-His prominent roles include Sir Reginald, an obnoxious boy, in the Norman Wisdom vehicle Up in the World and Hugo Wendt in the 1956 horror-comedy The Gamma People.
+His prominent roles include Sir Reginald, an obnoxious boy, in the Norman Wisdom film Up in the World and Hugo Wendt in the 1956 horror-comedy The Gamma People.
 In a 1960 dramatisation of the trial of Oscar Wilde he played Edward Shelley, an alleged rent boy who acted as a prosecution witness.
 He has not had any film or TV appearances since 1961.
 In 1970 he married Jennifer North in Maidenhead, Berkshire, England.